 - Difficulty eating

-I was really concerned that I would turn up at this conference looking like I was a secret member of Fight Club!
+I was really concerned that I would turn up at my conference looking like I was a secret member of Fight Club!

-To make sure I recovered as quickly as possible, I adhered to ALL of my periodontist's advice with regard to post-surgery behavior.
-Here are the most important things to do to ensure a quick recovery.
+To make sure I recovered as quickly as possible, I adhered to ALL of my periodontist's advice with regard to post-surgery treatments and behaviors.
+Based on my experience, here are the most important things to do to ensure a quick recovery.

 What is it Like?

-If you would like to learn more about the procedure and what it's like to have it done, stop by my article on getting gum grafting surgery.
+If you would like to learn more about the procedure and what it's like to have it done, read my article on getting gum grafting surgery.